Guy Barnett (Australian politician): State politics

-In the 2014 Tasmanian state election Barnett was elected to the Tasmanian House of Assembly representing the Division of Lyons.
+In the 2014 Tasmanian state election Barnett was elected to the Tasmanian House of Assembly representing the Division of Lyons for the Liberal Party.
 He was also appointed Parliamentary Secretary to the Premier.

-On 18 July 2016, after the resignation of Adam Brooks, he was appointed Minister for Resources and Minister for Building and Construction.
+In July 2016, after the resignation of Adam Brooks, he was appointed Minister for Resources and Minister for Building and Construction.
+He was also made Minister for Energy in 2017 and Minister for Primary Industries and Water in 2018.